briggstwitchell/PlantVillage_CNNs/README.md

 The Xception CNN architecture is an extension of the Inception architecture replaces the inception modules with a 'depthwise separable convolutional layer.'
 This, in short, applies a spatial filter to each input feature map and then exclusively looks for cross-channel patterns.
 <img src="models/architecture_imgs/xception_1.png" alt="" width="600"/>

-*Note*: Images obtained from the online textbook version of [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 3rd Edition](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781098125967/) by Aurélien Géron.
+*Note*: CNN architecture images obtained from the online textbook version of [Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 3rd Edition](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781098125967/) by Aurélien Géron.

 ## My motivations for this project
 This project was a means for me to combine several of my interest.
 My interest in agriculture is connected to my larger interest in helping reduce global poverty.
 Additionally, I wanted to become more familiar with CNNs and understand their applications.